Package 'coconots'

 Details

 Scoring rules assign a numerical score based on the predictive distribution and the observed data to measure the quality of probabilistic predictions.
 They are provided here as a model selection tool and are computed as averages over the relevant set of (in-sample) predictions.
 Scoring rules are, generally, negatively oriented penalties that one seeks to minimize.
 The literature has developed a large number of scoring rules and, unless there is a unique and clearly defined underlying decision problem, there is no automatic choice of a (proper) scoring rule to be used in any given situation.
 Therefore, the use of a variety of scoring rules may be appropriate to take advantage of specific emphases and strengths.
-Three proper scoring rules (for a definition of the concept of propriety see Gneiting and Raftery, 2007) which Jung, McCabe and Tremayne (2016) found to be particularly useful are implemented.
+Three proper scoring rules (for a definition of the concept of propriety see Gneiting and Raftery, 2007), which Jung, McCabe and Tremayne (2016) found to be particularly useful, are implemented.
 For more information see the references listed below.

 Value